Grand Tour Highlights

 Find out more about: + La Chaux-de-Fonds / Le Locle, Watchmaking Town Planning

-• Jet d'Eau
+• The Jet d'Eau

-Find out more about: + Jet d'Eau
+Find out more about: + The Jet d'Eau

 • Diessenhofen

-The small medieval town of Diessenhofen lies right on the Rhine, which forms the border with Germany here.
+The small medieval town of Diessenhofen lies in Thurgau right on the Rhine, which forms the border with Germany here.
 From the opposite riverbank, the town has a striking silhouette, with its high church tower and Unterhof Castle.

 Find out more about: + Diessenhofen